gthelding/cava-gruvbox/README.md

 I use the dark theme color pallete.

-To produce a nice soothing gruvbox themed spectrum analyzer, use the following in your cava config file (usually in ~./config/cava).
+To produce a soothing gruvbox themed spectrum analyzer, use the following in your cava config file (usually in ~./config/cava).
 ```
 [color]
 background = '#32302f'